XBigTK13X/cooking-recipes/scratch.md

     1 teaspoon Kosher salt

+# Spaghetti lavandino della cucina

+Cook a large amount of spaghetti in barely enough salted water.
+This will give you some exceptionally starchy liquid.
+Drain the noodles, reserving half a mug of salted pasta water.
+Rinse the noodles, then toss the noodles in a drizzle of olive oil and a few spoonfuls of marinara while draining.
+Throw a good amount of olive oil, three cloves of smashed garlic, one bell pepper, one yellow onion, and a pound of sweet italian sausage into a large sauce pan.
+Cook it all together until the sausage is done.
+The onions and peppers should still have some crunch to them.
+Add half a cup of cream, half a cup of milk, and the remaining jar of marinara to the sauce pan.
+Cook until heated through.
+Add reserved pasta water until desired saltiness and thickness is acheived.
+Plate spaghetti, top with sliced mushrooms and pepperoni.
+Laddle sauce on top.
+Hit with a big dash of red pepper flake and a light dusting of parmesan.

 # Cupcakes

 Made a big batch for kat's work.
 Strawberry cake mix (Pillsbury, but their all the same).
 Sub milk for water.
 Bake in silicon molds set on a baking sheet lined with a silicon liner.
 325 for 19 minutes.
 Let them cool enough to tough and then turn them out onto a cooling rack to cool completely.